moyer/moyer.github.com/_posts/2014-04-22-limits-of-libertarianism-responses.md

 I do what I can.

 **Isn't libertarianism necessary for a coherent anarchism?**
 I don't see why.
 You can be an anarchist for purely utilitarian reasons -- a society without rulers is more efficient by X or Y standard -- that have nothing to do with property rights or rejecting aggression.
-That might be a less principled approach, but it's not an illegitimate form of anarchism.
+That might be a less principled approach, but it's not an incoherent form of anarchism.

 **Wouldn't animal rights invade human rights?**
 Yes, sometimes extending rights to other groups means a reduction in your own.
 That's a thing that happens.
 But I'm not really talking about rights when I'm talking about the treatment of animals.
 I'm just talking about things that I want libertarians to care about, but that get left out of a strictly political ethic.
 Same thing with the earth as a whole.
 More on this later.